Genivia/ugrep/README.md

 <a name="magic"/>

-### Find files by file signature and shebang "magic bytes" with -M and -t
+### Find files by file signature and shebang "magic bytes" with -M, -O and -t

     --ignore-files[=FILE]
             Ignore files and directories matching the globs in each FILE that